furqansiddiqui/secp256k1-rpc/docs/METHODS.md

 # ecdsaSign

 Performs ECDSA signature on given message hash using given private key.

 * Returns a `DER` serialized signature as `string`.
-* Returns a 65 byte compact signature `{r,s,v}` when making a recoverable signature.
+* Returns a 65 byte compact signature `{v,r,s}` when making a recoverable signature.

 ## Request: `array`